 The charges shown in the table below are for all tours except Day Trips depending on how close to departure date we receive your written request.
-A refund check will be mailed as soon as we receive refunds from the travel supplier(s) involved unless you paid via credit card then the refund will usually be by a credit to your card account.
+As soon as we receive refunds from the travel supplier(s) involved, a refund check will be mailed, unless you paid via credit card then the refund will usually be by a credit to your card account.

 For Day Trips only the cancellation charge must be 100% of the price from the booking date because of non-refundable features such as tickets and unused coach seats.
 However, if your Day Trip departs with all seats sold, then a full refund will be made less $40 per-person handling charge.
 If you wish to give or sell your Day Trip to someone, there will be no charge unless if you want us to change the name or address on your booking record.
 Then the $40 handling charge applies.

 Name changes or corrections are treated as cancellations if tickets and other reservations must match names of traveler.
 Due to airport security and airline rules you may not go on someone else’s ticket.
 Where reservations can be still change without loss, we will charge less than the amounts shown above in some cases.
 If you are cancelling and have already received tickets and other valuable documents, they need to be returned to get credit or make the change.
 Changes from one tour to another are treated as a cancellation at a fee of ten percent of tour cost.